All Episodes

 There were no friends that could talk about him.

-I looked under every block to find that answer.
+Trust me, I looked under every rock to find that answer.

-And you look at the log at the sportsman club where he was.
+And you look at his, you know, I go and look at the log at the Sportsman Club where he was.

 Well, you know, he went there on days like Thanksgiving and Christmas and Valentine's Day on Sundays, days that you would traditionally spend with family and friends and loved ones.

-So this was a person that were very much collapsing inwardly.
+So this was a person that was very much collapsing inwardly.

 And you hear the 911 call, the 911 call from his dad in the book.

-And his dad knew something, something very bad had happened.
+And his dad knew something very bad had happened.

-Do we think there was any connection between the shooter and any um thing Iran anybody any connection somebody behind it?
+Do we think there was any connection between the shooter and any thing, Iran, any connection, somebody behind it?

-To date there has been no evidence of that that doesn't mean it exit doesn't exist but finding that evidence and I know the FBI is on that right now I I that evidence has not been uncovered.
+But finding that evidence, and I know the FBI is on that right now, that evidence has not been uncovered.

 No evidence has been uncovered.